One Night Sleepover Trip

 One Night Sleepover Trip (Korean: 하룻밤만 재워줘) is a South Korean reality television show.
 It is distributed by KBS2.
-Originally it was a Chuseok show, but after favorable reviews of its pilot episode it became a permanent weekly show on 27 February and end on 12 June 2018.
+Originally, it was a Chuseok show, but after favorable reviews of its pilot episode, it became a permanent weekly show on 27 February and ended on 12 June 2018.
 KBS World then picked it up as One Night Sleepover Trip, including English subtitles.

 Plot

 In the show, South Korean entertainers Kim Jong-min and Lee Sang-min travel around the world couch surfing - staying at local's houses for one night.
 No preparations were done, so part of each episode involves finding a place to stay.
 During the stay, they learn about different cultures and share Korean traditions.